nzilbb/jLDADMM/README.md

 jLDADMM provides implementations of the LDA topic model [1] and the one-topic-per-document Dirichlet Multinomial Mixture (DMM) model (i.e. mixture of unigrams) [4].
 The implementations of LDA and DMM use the collapsed Gibbs sampling algorithms for inference as described in [5] and [6], respectively.
 Furthermore, jLDADMM supplies a document clustering evaluation to compare topic models, using two common metrics of Purity and normalized mutual information (NMI) [7].

-Find more information about jLDADMM at its website [http://jldadmm.sourceforge.net/](http://jldadmm.sourceforge.net/).
-Please cite jLDADMM in all publications reporting on results obtained with the help of jLDADMM:
+Find more information about jLDADMM at [http://jldadmm.sourceforge.net/](http://jldadmm.sourceforge.net/).

+Please cite jLDADMM when jLDADMM is used to produce published results or incorporated into other software:

 `Dat Quoc Nguyen. jLDADMM: A Java package for the LDA and DMM topic models.
-2015.` [[.bib]](http://jldadmm.sourceforge.net/jldadmm.bib)
+2015.
+URL http://jldadmm.sourceforge.net/.` [[.bib]](http://jldadmm.sourceforge.net/jldadmm.bib)

 Bug reports, comments and suggestions about jLDADMM are highly appreciated.
 As a free open-source package, jLDADMM is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.